 GES: The definitions of GES for D9 are not the same between RO and BG, but very similar in their meaning.

-BG: The actual levels of contaminants are below the threshold values indicative of GES, do not increase in the long term and there are no contaminants exceeding the maximum levels.
+BG: The actual levels of contaminants are below the threshold values indicative of GES (no contaminants exceeding the maximum allowable levels for safety of human consumption) and do not increase in the long term.

 RO: The level of contaminants (heavy metals, OCPs, PCBs and PAHs) in fish and shellfish caught from the wild do not affect the safety of human consumption (this definition is followed by references to Regulation (EC) No 1881/2006).